projectcontour/contour/docs/deploy-options.md

 ## Running without a Kubernetes LoadBalancer

 If you can't or don't want to use a Service of `type: LoadBalancer` there are other ways to run Contour.

-### Local development

-As mentioned above, when you are doing local development, you can run a local cluster with [minikube](https://kubernetes.io/docs/setup/minikube/) or [kind](https://github.com/kubernetes-sigs/kind).
-Follow the instructions under [Get your hostname or IP address](#get-your-hostname-or-ip-address) to get access, then use your user agent of choice.

 ### NodePort Service